 Marc Tracy: I was biking on the Brooklyn Bridge on the way home one night, and as I passed someone, she started shouting—she was on her own bike—“You’re on a clunker, it’s just a billboard for the bank!”
 How should I have responded?

 Howard Wolfson: I guess what I would’ve said is—“How could you be against something that encourages people who’ve never biked to get on a bike?
 And has provided a real transportation alternative to cars and other forms of motor vehicles?”

 MT: I feel like there’s two types of people.
 There’s types like me—I didn’t engage partly because I was biking uphill, but also I generally don’t engage like that.
 And there’s another type, who is eager to engage.

 MT: ince taking on this role seen your portfolio expand—both within the administration and from what you were doing with, say, Hillary Clinton’s campaign?

 HW: There is a heavy policy aspect to the job.
 There is certainly a heavy communications aspect, but much of what I spent might day on today was facilitating a parade.

 MT: Today there was an op-ed by the mayor about Big Tobacco [criticizing the Obama administration].
 Do you think the mayor still regrets not running for president in 2008?

-HW: Because for too long our side has basically given members of Congress a free pass.
-There has not been any electoral or political price for voting against common-sense gun laws.
-The [National Rifle Association] takes a long view—to their credit.
+Because for too long our side has basically given members of Congress a free pass.
+There has not been any price for voting against common-sense gun laws.
+The [National Rifle Association] take long view—to their credit.
 And we’ve got to take the long view.
 If there are members who vote the wrong way, we need to make sure they understand that people are going to hold them accountable.
 That applies to Democrats and Republicans.